 Our 3 Cs in Christ are coffee, conversation and contemplation as we gather for monthly discussions centered around faith, formation, growth and inspiration.

-Sunday, October 7: Guest speaker Pat McCaskey leads a discussion on Faith and Sports
+Sunday, October 7: Guest speaker Pat McCaskey led a discussion on Faith and Sports

-Pat McCaskey vice president and co-owner of the Chicago Bears will be the featured speaker for our discussion on Sunday, October 7 from 3:30-4:30 pm in the Church.
-An active member of his own parish, Pat will focus on his five books about faith and sports.
-He's an excellent and entertaining speaker so mark your calendars, sports fans, and watch for more information to come soon.
+Pat McCaskey vice president and co-owner of the Chicago Bears was the featured speaker for our discussion on Sunday, October 7 from 3:30-4:30 pm in the Church.
+An active member of his own parish, Pat focused on his five books about faith and sports.
+He was an excellent and entertaining speaker.

-Sunday, November 4: Guest speaker Dr. Melanie Barrett (USML) leads a discussion on Pope Francis' Gaudete et Exultate.
+Sunday, November 4: Guest speaker Dr. Melanie Barrett (USML) led a discussion on "Holiness in Today’s World: Discussing Pope Francis’ Apostolic Exhortation”

-Sunday, February 3: Father Emanuel leads the discussion his choice of topics on Sunday February 3rd from 3:30-4:30pm in the Church
+Sunday, February 3: Father Emanuel leads the discussion on Pope Benedict XVI's First Encyclical, entitled "Deus Caritas Est" (God is Love), Sunday February 3rd from 3:30-4:30pm in the Church

 Sunday, March 6: Distribution of Parish Lent Book